 1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy - ++ ? ++ - Option B - no policy (No Part 2 local plan policy) ?
+Economic Structure Option A - include a policy - ++ ? ++ - Option B - no policy (No Part 2 local plan policy) + ? +

-- 9.67 Option A has positive effects on the health and green objectives; whilst Option B has the converse negative effects on these objectives. - 9.68 Through the local plan process, it has been decided to include a policy on unstable land.
+- 9.67 The policy has positive effects on the health and biodiversity/Green Infrastructure objectives.
+It has negative effects on the housing and economic structure objectives as it may restrict the locations of built development or impact upon viability. - 9.68 Through the local plan process, it has been decided to include a policy on unstable land.